travetto/test-plugin/README.md

-# encore2-test-plugin README
+# travetto-test-plugin README

-This plugin integrates with the encore frameweork's testing module, to provide realtime feedback of tests in the UI.
+This plugin integrates with the travetto frameweork's testing module, to provide realtime feedback of tests in the UI.

 ## Features